Standard Attachment Transaction StatusCode Responses

 See Handling Errors in Attachment Submissions Transactions for more information about error remediation.

 Our sandbox examples provide the alerts you about what can go wrong.
-Our goal is to enable the sender to solve any issues; and, even better, to avoid issues in the first place.
+Our goal is to enable the sender to avoid issues and solve any issues.

 When you use the sandbox to run example for Attachments transactions, you can attach any sample documents you want for testing.